sekelsta/genelib/Readme.md

 Aside from EntityBehaviors, if you have any sex-linked genes you should also add male:true/false to the entity's attributes to specify, for example, that roosters are male and hens are female.
 For convenience, if you leave this out it will take a guess based on the entity code + variant groups - if the whole thing contains the string "-female" it will be treated as female, otherwise as male.

 ### Seasonal animal breeding
-Entities using `genelib.multiply` can configure it to have more realistic timing of the breeding.
+Entities using `genelib.multiply` can configure it to have more realistic timing of the breeding if the `seasonalbreeding` is installed.
 Supported options include:
  - `breedingPeakMonth`, `breedingMonthsBefore`, and `breedingMonthsAfter` - These are what control the season during which the animal breeds.
 Enter these as numbers, e.g. 0.0 = January 1st, 1.0 = Febuary 1st, 1.5 = Febuary 15th, ..., 11.9 = December 28th.
 Those example dates are just guesstimates.
  - `pregnancyMonths` which scales with year length and overrides `pregnancyDays` if both are present
  - `multiplyCoolDownMonthsMin` and `multiplyCooldownMonthsMax`, which do likewise